Hints and Tips - 4 minute read

-There are a number of resources that you might already be familiar with starting with ExamBuilder which has recently had subject material added to it for Cambridge Nationals Child Development.
-There is also exemplar material, sample assessment material and examiner and moderator reports available from our web pages.
+There are a number of resources that you might already be familiar with starting with ExamBuilder exemplar material, sample assessment material and examiner and moderator reports available from our web pages.

-There are volumes of parenting magazines, with titles such as Mother and Baby, Baby Magazine or The Green Parent which can be bought in most newsagents, local supermarkets or read online.
+There are also parenting magazines, with titles such as Mother and Baby, Baby Magazine or The Green Parent which can be bought in most newsagents, local supermarkets or read online.
 These can be very engaging and a good starting point for students to begin exploring specific topics.

 Their articles are great for getting information about themes such as breast and bottle feeding, updates on the latest gadgets and equipment available, advice about nutrition and meal planning which are often written by real parents or guest professionals.

-The BBC or Channel 4 and the NHS can be used to research information on childhood illnesses.
-There’s also the National Childbirth Trust, this charitable organisation offers everything for parents, from labour and child birth to news about where to find local activities and meet-ups.
+The BBC, Channel 4 and the NHS can be used to research information on childhood illnesses.
+There’s also the National Childbirth Trust, a charitable organisation that offers everything for parents, from labour and childbirth to news about where to find local activities and meet-ups.

-During this period of lock down they’ve also got online ante-natal classes so that parents can still get the support they need, its designed to be accessible so everyone who joins in can see each other on screen too.
+During this period of lockdown, they also have online ante-natal classes so that parents can still get the support they need, it’s designed to be accessible so everyone who joins in can see each other on-screen too.
 Fabulous for covering aspects of the subject focused around ‘support’.

 Nutrition is an important element of the Cambridge National Child Development qualification.
 Without doubt one of the best resources we have found is the British Nutrition Foundation.
 Their site covers almost anything about nutrition.
 Fantastic!